Documentation Index

 super().__init__()

-# Depthwise: each input channel has its own filter
+# Depthwise: each input channel gets its own independent spatial filter.

 self.depthwise = nn.Conv2d(